ppetrovtv/pine_script_docs/source/essential/Indicator_repainting.rst

    processing the data:

    * 10000 historical bars for all Pro plans.
-   * 5000 historical bars for users without a Pro plan.
+   * 5000 historical bars for other plans.

 #.
 Changes in historical data, for example, due to a *split*.